English Language Learner Plan

 Monitoring and Exiting Criteria

-4. Gives the classroom teachers an annual notification of EL services.
+1. Gives the classroom teachers an annual notification of ESL services.

-5. Advise classroom teachers to contact EL staff if concerns arise.
+2. Advise classroom teachers to contact ESL staff if concerns arise.

 JMC Parental Information